Questions on enrolling? We're here 9am-9pm ET Mon-Fri

 By the end of this course, you'll be able to do the following:

-• Identify the pros and cons of security screening technology.
+• Identify the advantages and disadvantages of common interest communities.

 Credit Hours: 3